YesiltasAlper/Unloading-Robot/README.md

 ***********************************************************************************************************************

-Unloading robot gets the marbles which comes on the conveyor belt thanks to on its roll and puts them on the rotating table.
+Unloading robot gets the marbles which comes on the conveyor belt thanks to its roll which is on it and puts them on the rotating table.

 --> First folder contains PLC and HMI Software of Unloading Robot.